How to Make a Kindergarten Brochure

 4. Write and Organize Your Content

 The content of your brochure should contain information that is capable of convincing parents to enroll their children in the facility.
 This should include details about the facility, the staff, their teaching strategy, and the activities that are going to be exposed to the children.
-And since brochures typically have a section dedicated for the introduction, you should also write about the background of the facility and their mission and vision.
+And since brochures typically have a section dedicated for the introduction, you should also write about the background of the facility and its mission and vision.

 5. Enhance Your Brochures through Graphics